idf/scanify/README.md

 # scanify
-A command line for applying image scanning effect
+A command line for applying image scanning effect.

-Make a document page taken with camera appear to be scanned.
+Make a document page taken with a phone camera appear to be scanned:
 ![demo](./demo/demo.jpg)

 # Usage